 - A deep ulcer that forms at the site of the bite, with the skin at the center turning purple (can occur from brown recluse bites)

 Your doctor will ask about your symptoms and how you were bitten.
-He’ll want to know if you saw a spider bite you, and if you did, what the spider looked like.
-That’s really the only way he can know for sure that it was a spider that bit you.
+They’ll want to know if you saw a spider bite you, and if you did, what the spider looked like.
+That’s really the only way they can know for sure that it was a spider that bit you.

 If you have more than one bite on different parts of your body, or if several people in your house were also bitten, a spider is probably not to blame.
 In this case, your doctor will examine you to rule out other causes, like infection or vasculitis (a condition that causes blood vessels to swell).